abdul-1432/js-27_chill_music_palyer/README.md

 Chill Music Player is a simple web application that allows users to play relaxing and soothing music with just a click of a button.
 It's built using HTML, CSS, and JavaScript, making it easy to integrate into any website or use as a standalone player.
 ## Demo
-You can see the website preview hear [Demo](https://codepen.io/abdul-1432/pen/MWzVMRR)
+You can see the website preview here [Demo](https://codepen.io/abdul-1432/pen/MWzVMRR)

 ## Preview
 ![27](https://github.com/abdul-1432/js-27_chill_music_palyer/assets/124916666/3484f618-c1fa-4cb0-9846-f8c2aa2394ca)